|

 5. Repeated sequences like the above, with repeated reenactment and

-later, verbal review of the process and further social reinforcement of
+later, verbal review of the process and further social reinforcement of the

 new response.